- Places to Explore

 - Fodor's Choice

-Free Things to Do in Amsterdam
+Cheap Things to Do in Amsterdam

 Regardless of the fluctuating dollar-to-euro exchange rate, the Netherlands is an expensive country to visit.
 Besides flowers, cheese, and wine, everything seems pricier in Amsterdam than in an American city.
 Here, though, are some cost-free exceptions.